-Amsterdam-based resale platform TicketSwap has hired Chris Carey, founder of Media Insight Consulting and FastForward music conference, to head up international marketing
+Amsterdam-based resale platform TicketSwap has hired Chris Carey, founder of Media Insight Consulting and FastForward, to head up international marketing

 Sign up for IQ Index